MOLET means to MOdulate your palLET.

 Barkay is a student for Industrial Design, and a workshop instructor in our Tel-Aviv branch.

 He enjoys seeing the people happy and gratified with what they’ve created in one of his workshops, this is success for him.

 Barkay wishes to live meaningful life, and pay attention to all the little things around us.
 Everything we need is already out there, he says.

 If it was a dating show, we would have told you that he also enjoys going to the beach to see the sunset.
 Since it’s not, we’ll tell you that he enjoys rehabilitating plants.
 Which is also a form of recycling.
 We’re so proud!

 Yael is our content writer, which, together with Juli Liberson, is incharge of every word written here (yes, including these words).

-Sustainability, if you ask her, is a matter of awareness, constantly asking yourself whether a certain decision of consumption is mandatory. it’s like accurating yourself in your surroundings on a daily basis.
+Sustainability, if you ask her, is a matter of awareness, constantly asking yourself whether a certain decision of consumption is mandatory.

 As weekend comes, you’ll find Yael traveling with her family, playing football with her very energetic twin boys, cooking and doing all those patiently waiting house chores she doesn’t have time for throughout the week.

 Like all good things and greatest inventions, Taylor had also been created by mistake.